 Need transcription training?

 Get this Free 7-Lesson General Transcription Mini-Course offered by Janet Shaughnessy over at Transcribe Anywhere.
-Janet will teach you what transcription entails, whether it’s a good fit for you, how much to earn and why transcription is an in-demand skill right now.
+Janet will teach you what transcription entails, whether it’s a good fit for you, how much you can earn, and why transcription is an in-demand skill right now.

 Have you taken any of these transcription jobs from home?
 Know other transcription companies hiring?
 Share your transcription experience in the comments below.